 Produces a new vector area file soil_groupa containing 'area' boundaries from soils.
-No common boundaries are dissolved, all areas of the new map will be assigned category number 1.
-The numbers can be found in the file sample of the current directory.
+No common boundaries are dissolved, all areas of the new map will be assigned category value 1.
+The "names" (-n option) can be found in the file sample of the current directory.

-'''

-The format for "sample" is:
+The format for "sample" is: Abc Def1 12A WWd

-'''